Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/8-non-technical-ways-to-contribute-to-open-source.md

 There could be questions about a topic you know a lot about.
 Maybe it's UX, design, or grammar?

-Question for open source projects can pop up everywhere.
+Questions for open source projects can pop up everywhere.
 This could be on Github, Twitter, Discord, or Reddit.

 By doing this, you often bring the community closer together.
 The person asking might not be aware of another place where these questions could be asked, so do point out the other communication points for this project.